 On November 29, 2016, the Company acquired all of the share and debt interests of Kolltan Pharmaceuticals, Inc. ("Kolltan"), a clinical-stage biopharmaceutical company, in exchange for 1,217,200 shares of the Company's common stock plus contingent consideration in the form of development, regulatory approval and sales-based milestones ("Kolltan Milestones") of up to \$172.5 million.
 The Kolltan Milestone payments, if any, may be made, at Celldex's sole election, in cash, in shares of Celldex's common stock or a combination of both, subject to provisions of the Merger Agreement.
-Certain Kolltan Milestones have been abandoned consistent with the provisions of the Merger Agreement and, because of this, as of December 31, 2019, the Company believes that the adjusted amount we may be required to pay for future consideration is up to \$127.5 million contingent upon the achievement of the Kolltan Milestones.
+Certain Kolltan Milestones related to the METRIC clinical study, TAM partnership closing within two years of the acquisition, CDX-3379 and CDX-0158 have been abandoned and, because of this, as of December 31, 2020, the Company believes that the adjusted amount we may be required to pay for future consideration is up to \$107.5 million contingent upon the achievement of the Kolltan Milestones.